Skip to content

 Low-Kick vs Mid-Kick: Which is right for you?

-We break down how each kick point loads, who benefits, and what to look for when you test on-ice.
+Quick release vs heavier load — see how each kick point plays and what to look for when you test.

 Popular Picks